ANSSI-FR/rust-guide/src/en/unsafe/memory.md

 <div class="reco" id="MEM-MANUALLYDROP" type="Rule" title="Do release value wrapped in `ManuallyDrop`">

-In a secure Rust development, any value wrapped in `ManuallyDrop` must be unwrapped to allow for automatic release (`ManuallyDrop::into_inner`) or manually released (unsafe `ManuallyDrop::drop`).
+In a secure Rust development, any value wrapped in `ManuallyDrop` MUST be unwrapped to allow for automatic release (`ManuallyDrop::into_inner`) or manually released (unsafe `ManuallyDrop::drop`).